joachimbrand/Rimu.jl/docs/src/BHM-example.md

 println("Writing data to disk...")
 ```

-Saving output data stored in `df.df` into a `.arrow` file which can be read in later:
+Saving output data stored in `df` into a `.arrow` file which can be read in later:

 ```@example BHM-example
 save_df("fciqmcdata.arrow", df)